ScarletsFiction/ScarletsFrame/README.md

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=ScarletsFrame%20is%20frontend%20library%20that%20can%20help%20simplify%20your%20code.&url=https://github.com/ScarletsFiction/ScarletsFrame&via=github&hashtags=scarletsframe,browser,framework,library,mvw)

 # ScarletsFrame
 A frontend framework that can help you write a simple web structure with complex feature.
-This framework have small memory allocation and allows you to directly write template in the HTML.
+This framework built for performance with balanced memory allocation and allows you to directly write template in the HTML.
 [Here](https://rawgit.com/krausest/js-framework-benchmark/master/webdriver-ts-results/table.html) you can see the benchmark.

 The documentation located on [Github Wiki](https://github.com/ScarletsFiction/ScarletsFrame/wiki).